What is Yam Protocol? (YAM)

 YAM derives value from its use in the operation of the Yam protocol.

-In addition to serving as a reward for users who lock up assets in the protocol, all owners of YAM tokens can vote on decisions relating to the operation of the software.
+In addition to serving as a reward for users who lock up assets in the protocol, all owners of YAM tokens can vote on decisions relating to the operation of the platform.

 For example, when the Yam protocol went temporarily offline, it was YAMv2 owners who voted on the path forward for relaunching the protocol.